-For $j \approx n^{1/3}$, codes have been constructed \cite{sidel1971mutual} to meet McEliece's upper bound, hence showing the tightness of this bound in this regime.
+For $j \approx n^{1/3}$, codes have been constructed \cite{sidel1971mutual} to meet McEliece's upper bound, and hence, showing the tightness of this bound in this regime.
 A few improvements \cite{tietavainen1980bounds, krasikov1997upper} have been derived in the literature in the regime $j = o(n^{1/3})$.
+For $j = \Omega(\sqrt{n})$, the Delsarte–Goethals (DG) codes, first introduced as a generalization of Reed-Muller codes \cite{kasami1968new, delsarte1970generalized, goethals1974two, goethals1976nonlinear, hergert1990delsarte}, are a class of nonlinear code and are known to be the best known codes, in terms of the minimum distance given a code size, in this regime.
+When $j = \Theta(\sqrt{n})$, a sequence of DG codes with sizes scaling polynomially in $n$ can be constructed.

-However, to the best of the authors' knowledge, no explicit upper bounds (or lower bounds with general enough parameters) on $A(n,d)$ are derived in the regime $j = \Theta(\sqrt{n})$.
-In this paper, we attempt to answer the following question: If the term $j = n-2d$ scales as $j = \Theta(\sqrt{n})$, what is the best size $M$ one can achieve?
+While no explicit upper bounds on $A(n,d)$ are derived in the literature targeting the specific regime $j = \Omega(\sqrt{n})$, the results by Barg and Nogin \cite{barg2006spectral} can be tailored to provide a sequence of bounds on $A(n,d)$ scaling polynomially in $n$ for $j = \Theta(\sqrt{n})$.
+To the best of our knowledge, this is the only existing result in the literature leading to upper bounds that scale polynomially with $n$ in this regime.
+In this paper, we attempt to answer the following question: If the term $j = n-2d$ scales as $j = \Omega(\sqrt{n})$, what is the best size $M$ one can achieve?